Vegan Organic Network

 Fun for All Ages – Walk the tightrope, spin a plate, juggle (all at once if you’re feeling brave!), and don’t forget to get your face painted first!

-Try Something New – Join a yoga or tai chi session and relax at a gong bath.
+Try Something New – Join a yoga or tai chi session or Bollywood bangra dancing.

 Vegan Food Heaven – Feast on an incredible selection of vegan food, drinks, cakes, and treats from top local caterers.